ibm-cloud-docs/watson-assistant/actions-global-settings.md

 1. On the **Auto-save** tab, set the switch to **Off**.

 1. Click **Save**, and then click **Close**.

+The auto-save setting is a user preference that applies to all assistants in your instance.
+Changing the setting applies only to you and doesn't affect other users. {: Note}

 ## Upload/Download
 {: #actions-global-settings-upload-download}